 We are also exposed to foreign currency exchange rate risk in our Money Transfer Segment.
 A majority of the money transfer business involves receiving and disbursing different currencies, in which we earn a foreign currency spread based on the difference between buying currency at wholesale exchange rates and selling the currency to consumers at retail exchange rates.
 This spread provides some protection against currency fluctuations that occur while we are holding the foreign currency.
 Our exposure to changes in foreign currency exchange rates is limited by the fact that disbursement occurs for the majority of transactions shortly after they are initiated.
-Additionally, we enter into foreign currency forward contracts primarily to help offset foreign currency exposure related to the notional value of money transfer transactions collected in currencies other than the U.S. dollar.
-As of December 31, 2011, we had foreign currency forward contracts outstanding with a notional value of \$67.8 million, primarily in euros and U.S. dollars, that were not designated as hedges and mature in a weighted average of 3.8 days.
-The fair value of these forward contracts as of December 31, 2011 was an unrealized loss of \$0.1 million, which was partially offset by the unrealized gain on the related foreign currency receivables.
+Additionally, we enter into foreign currency forward contracts primarily to help offset foreign currency exposure related to the notional value of money transfer transactions collected in currencies other than the U.S. dollar and occasionally for other foreign currency exposures.
+As of December 31, 2012, we had foreign currency forward contracts outstanding with a notional value of \$128.2 million, primarily in Australian dollars, euros and U.S. dollars, that were not designated as hedges and mature in a weighted average of three days.
+The fair value of these forward contracts as of December 31, 2012 was an unrealized gain of less than \$0.1 million, which was partially offset by the unrealized loss on the related foreign currency receivables.